 For masking and chelating, adjust the pH to an appropriate value depending on the formation constants of the masking agent and the chelating agent.

-Add the masking agent to the solution and allow it to react with the metal ion of choice.
+Add the masking agent to the solution and allow it to react for at least 10 minutes with the metal ion of choice.

 Add the chelating reagent.
 For EDTA, it typically forms a 1:1 complex with the metal ion, so add as many moles of EDTA as metal that will be chelated.

 After chelation, demask by adding a chemical that will react with the masked metal ion.

-Results: Sample preparation
+The masked substance can then be analyzed or recovered by precipitation.

 Applications: Spin filters are often used in biological analyses to clean up samples.
 If cellular debris from cell lysis is a problem, then the sample can be spin filtered and the filtrate at the bottom will be free from particles.
 If you wish to concentrate a protein or other bigger analyte, then a filter with a small pore membrane can be used that the protein cannot pass through.
 After spin filtering, the smaller molecules will be in the filtrate at the bottom and will be discarded.
 When the filter is inverted and spun again in another tube, it can be released from the filter and collected in a concentrated form.
 Syringe filters are often used to remove dust particles and other small particles from chromatography samples, as the particles could clog the column and cause problems with the instrument.